-Recently the South Hams Christian Fellowship celebrated our 28th Anniversary.
+The South Hams Christian Fellowship celebrated its 28th Anniversary in 2017.
 The Fellowship was formed as a result of a group praying for guidance about where and how they should worship, using Gods word as a basis for all that was done.

 During the first year, our acknowledged leader tragically died.
 During the following few years we lost a number of the older men and we really felt that loss .
 After much prayer we were joined by others and it is so good to feel that God supplies our need and encourages us to continue.

 Our Leadership Team have been appointed as mature committed Christians who are responsible for the spiritual welfare and the practical management of the fellowship and also Trustees from outside, who will advise and support us.
 More can be learnt from the website.

 Over the years, numbers have varied as some of the group have died and others gone away for various reasons.
 Initially we met in a house, but it was soon obvious that a bigger venue was needed for fifty.
 So the Parish Hall was the obvious answer.
 Trying to accommodate the children in the large kitchen wasn't ideal, so when the Wesley Smith room was added that was a blessing.

 Occasionally, numbers have dwindled so much that we have wondered whether it was right to carry on, but after praying and asking God to show us what he wanted us to do, others have moved into the district and joined us .
 That seemed the answer.
 Now we are encouraged, and when we met for our Anniversary Lunch 30 or so, sat down to a much appreciated roast meal.
 We can only do it this way as one of our leaders opens her home to the fellowship for times when we get together and actually the Junior Church youngsters meet there for their class.